Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 MANAGEMENT RESPONSIBILITIES

-Supervisors will also be subject to discipline for engaging in any retaliation.
+Supervisors/Managers will also be subject to discipline for engaging in any retaliation.

-All complaints or information about suspected workplace harassment will be investigated, whether that information was reported in verbal or written form.
-Investigations will be conducted in a timely manner and will be confidential to the extent possible.
+All complaints, information, or knowledge of suspected workplace harassment or discrimination will be investigated whether that information was reported in verbal or written form.
+Investigations will be thoroughly conducted in a prompt and timely manner and will be confidential to the extent possible.
+All persons involved, including complainants, witnesses and alleged harassers, will be accorded due process, as outlined below, to protect their rights to a fair and impartial investigation.

 While the process may vary from case to case, investigations will generally be conducted in accordance with the following steps: